 - 3. An accredited funded private school must keep in force a blanket fidelity bond with respect to all employees and board members in an amount acceptable to the Minister.
 That amount shall be \$50,000 or the amount of the accumulated surplus plus 40 per cent of Alberta Education funding for the program year, whichever is less.
 Agents may refer to this as a commercial blanket bond. - 4.
 New accredited funded private schools are required to provide a Certificate of Incorporation for a society incorporated under the Societies Act or a non-profit company registered under Part 9 of the Companies Act or a non-profit corporation incorporated under an act of the Legislature. - 5.
-Accredited funded private schools must provide an updated enrolment estimate, as of the first week of September for the new school year, to their School Finance Funding Administrator by the end of the first week of September.
-Failure to do so will result in no September payment. - 6.
-Accredited funded private schools must provide Audited Financial Statements for the previous year ending August 31, to the Financial Reporting and Accountability Branch by November 30 each vear.
-Failure to do so will result in a hold of payment.
+Accredited funded private schools must provide Audited Financial Statements for the previous year ending August 31, to the Financial Reporting and Accountability Branch by November 30 each year.
+Failure to do so will result in delayed payment. - Accredited funded private schools must remain in active status according to Corporate Registries.
+Payments may be withheld of operations not in good standing with Corporate Registries.